Tsuna3-273/Tsuna/README.md

 ```

 The script sorts data by `COLUMN_NAME` while leaving the first column unchanged.
 Sorting by the first column is not supported.
+If an output file is provided,
+cells in columns other than the first that change position after sorting are
-If `--output` is omitted, the
+highlighted in yellow–green.
+If `--output` is omitted, the sorted data will be
-sorted data will be printed to the console.
+printed to the console.